sailfishos-open/docker-sailfishos-builder/README.md

 Inside Docker container, the build is performed in several steps.

-First, SPEC file is parsed and all build requirements are installed.
+First, SPEC file is parsed and all the build requirements are installed.

 Next, RPM build proceeds in a classical way using `rpmbuild`, under a